Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ### Sleep Mode

-The OPTIGA™ automatically enters a low-power mode after a configurable delay.
-Once it has entered Sleep mode, the OPTIGA™ resumes normal operation as soon as its address is detected on the I2C bus.
+The OPTIGA™ Trust M automatically enters a low-power mode after a configurable delay.
+Once it has entered Sleep mode, the OPTIGA™ Trust M resumes normal operation as soon as its address is detected on the I2C bus.

-In case no command is sent to the OPTIGA™ it behaves as shown in Figure "Go-to-Sleep diagram".
+In case no command is sent to the OPTIGA™ Trust M it behaves as shown in Figure "Go-to-Sleep diagram".

-(1) As soon as the OPTIGA™ is idle it starts to count down the “delay to sleep” time (tSDY).
+(1) As soon as the OPTIGA™ Trust M is idle it starts to count down the “delay to sleep” time (tSDY).

 (2) In case this time elapses the device enters the “go to sleep”